List of awards and nominations received by The Crown

 The Crown has been praised for its acting, directing, writing, cinematography, and production values, and has received many awards and nominations.
-It won all seven drama categories at the 73rd Primetime Emmy Awards in 2021, becoming the first show to sweep the major drama categories.
-Before that, the series was nominated three times for Outstanding Drama Series, while also winning Outstanding Supporting Actor in a Drama Series for John Lithgow in 2017 for his portrayal of Winston Churchill and Outstanding Lead Actress in a Drama Series for Claire Foy in 2018.
-It also won Best Television Series – Drama twice at the 74th Golden Globe Awards and 78th Golden Globe Awards, and Outstanding Performance by an Ensemble in a Drama Series at the 26th Screen Actors Guild Awards and the 27th Screen Actors Guild Awards.
+In 2021, the series won all seven drama categories at the 73rd Primetime Emmy Awards, becoming the first to do so.
+Prior to 2021, the series had been nominated three times for Outstanding Drama Series.
+It also won Best Drama Television Series twice at the 74th Golden Globe Awards and 78th Golden Globe Awards, and Outstanding Performance by an Ensemble in a Drama Series at the 26th Screen Actors Guild Awards and the 27th Screen Actors Guild Awards.